cybertraining-dsc/fa20-523-336/project/project.md

 - [ ] paper does not include a benchmark section in results that describes how long it takes to download the data for each calculation or the calculation conducted.
 This coudl be a total, but also you coudl measue each caclulation form A - ?
 However looking at the code this is likely super fast is this correct.
 If so other than the download you could say that each individula calculation is below x seconds/milliseconds.
 YOu dod need to include information on which comuter you did this. memory, cpu.
 YOu may want to take a oook at cloudmesh StopWatch as you do not use functions to separate your calculations.
 - [ ] very good progress
+- [ ] None of your refernces are cited explicitly in the text, so they will not show in your final report on the cybertraining web page.
+Please fix.
+See the template on how to cite refernces.
+It is not enought to just put them in the refernce section.

 [![Check Report](https://github.com/cybertraining-dsc/fa20-523-336/workflows/Check%20Report/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-336/actions)
 [![Status](https://github.com/cybertraining-dsc/fa20-523-336/workflows/Status/badge.svg)](https://github.com/cybertraining-dsc/fa20-523-336/actions)